The Ultimate Guide to TSP Cleaner: Trisodium Phosphate for Powerful Cleaning

 TSP vs. Sodium Hydroxide (Lye)

-Sodium hydroxide is also highly alkaline, commonly used in drain cleaners.
-However, TSP is generally safer to handle and more versatile.
-Lye can be too aggressive for some surfaces, risking damage or discoloration.
+Both are highly alkaline, but TSP is generally safer to handle and more versatile.
+Lye can be too aggressive, risking surface damage.

 TSP vs. Bleach

-Bleach is excellent for disinfecting and whitening surfaces but doesn’t match TSP’s ability to break down grease and oil.
-Bleach also carries a strong odor and can damage colored fabrics or materials.
-In contrast, TSP focuses more on removing contaminants rather than disinfecting.
+Bleach is a disinfectant and whitener but doesn’t match TSP’s power against grease.
+Bleach can damage colored surfaces, whereas TSP primarily focuses on removing contaminants rather than sanitizing.

 TSP vs. Citrus Solvents